 In order to plan your radiotherapy treatment, most patients will need to have a radiotherapy planning scan.
 Slightly different to a regular diagnostic CT scan, the radiotherapy planning scan creates 3D images of the area being treated which enables us to create a radiotherapy plan tailored to the patient.

-This appointment will often be the first time you will come into contact with a radiographer; first off they will explain the CT scan procedure to you and confirm your consent for the scan.
-The scan for most patients typically takes between 15-20 minutes.
-However some scans require additional preparation meaning some appointments can take up to 2 hours.
+This appointment will often be the first time you will come into contact with a therapeutic radiographer.
+The CT scanning process will be explained to you and you will have the opportunity to ask any questions..
+The CT scan typically takes 15-20 minutes.
+However, some scans require additional preparation meaning the appointments can take up to 2 hours.
 Some patients will also need an injection of contrast agent during the scan itself which helps highlight important areas the oncologist may want to treat or avoid.

-Following a successful scan, most patients will be given their treatment start date.
+Following the CT scan, most patients will be given their treatment start date.
 Depending on the treatment area and the complexity of the treatment plan required, this can be up to 4 weeks from your scan.

 Treatment itself is most commonly delivered using external beam radiotherapy.
 Radiation is given using a large X-ray producing machine called a linear accelerator or linac.
-Treatment is delivered by at least two therapeutic radiographers and typically takes between 10-15 minutes; treatment can sometimes take longer depending on the area being treated.
-The radiographers will set you up into your treatment position using the permanent dots you had put on following your CT scan.
-Once the radiographers have checked a few more measurements they will leave the room to start the treatment.
+Treatment is delivered by at least two therapeutic radiographers and the appointment typically lasts about15 minutes; treatment can sometimes take longer depending on the area being treated.
+The radiographers will set you up into your treatment position using the permanent dots you had put on at your CT scan.
+Once the radiographers have confirmed that you are in the correct position they will leave the room to start the treatment.

-When outside the treatment room the radiographers are watching you for the duration of the treatment and you can communicate with them at any time, it is important for you to stay as still as possible for the treatment.
-Often the radiographers will take X-ray pictures of the area being treated and some surrounding anatomy to ensure the radiation is being delivered to the right area.
-If everything is ok they will then deliver the radiation treatment, this is a relatively quick process and usually last no longer than 2 minutes, this can vary depending on the area being treated.
+When outside the treatment room the radiographers are watching you via CCTV for the duration of the treatment and you can communicate with them at any time via an intercom, it is important for you to stay as still as possible for the treatment.
+Before starting your treatment, the radiographers may take x-ray pictures of the area being treated and some surrounding anatomy to ensure the radiation is being delivered as accurately as possible.
+They will then deliver the radiotherapy treatment, There is nothing to feel or see whilst the radiotherapy is being delivered.

-Once treatment is complete the radiographers will come back into the room and get you off the treatment couch, you are then free to leave the department and will be seen again at your next treatment appointment, typically treatment is given once a day, Monday to Friday with a rest at the weekend.
-Radiotherapy treatment does not make you radioactive and you are okay to carry on as normal.
+Once treatment is complete the radiographers return to the room and help you off the treatment couch, you are then free to leave the department.
+Typically treatment is given once a day, Monday to Friday with a rest at the weekend.
+Radiotherapy treatment does not make you radioactive and you should carry on as normal.